 First, we’ll caramelize the peppers and onions.
 This is the prettiest part of the quesadilla, because after all, quesadillas in general are pretty bland looking.
 In fact, you can make the onions/peppers ahead of time just warm them before assembling your quesadillas.

 Slice your peppers and onions, pour a tablespoon or so of olive oil into a saute pan and over medium heat.
 Cover and cook the peppers and onions, stirring occasionally until they boast a bodacious caramelized color.
 You may need to turn your heat down, watch them and stir occasionally.
 Though a few crispies are never bad!

-While your onions and peppers are doing their caramel-y thing; place your softened cream cheese, rotisserie chicken, parmesan, cheddar and goat cheese (optional) in a mixer bowl (stand or handheld, either works) and mix until cheese is smooth and chicken has become part of the “batter”.
+While your onions and peppers are doing their caramel-y thing; place your softened cream cheese, rotisserie chicken, parmesan, cheddar and goat cheese (optional) in a mixer bowl (stand mixer or handheld, either works) and mix until cheese is smooth and chicken has become part of the “batter”.

 Set aside until ready to spread onto tortillas.
 Preheat oven to 425° F. May also be made ahead of time, keep refrigerated until ready to use and bring to room temp for about 20 minutes prior to assembling the quesadillas.

 Cheesy Chicken Mixture